Home » Chicago » Peoria Zoo Tickets

 Back to Top

-Peoria Zoo tickets are available online and at the zoo entrance.
+Tickets for Peoria Zoo are available online and at the attraction.

-When you book your Peoria Zoo tickets, on the booking page, select your preferred date and the number of tickets, and buy tickets right away.
+Visit the ticket booking page for Peoria Zoo, select the preferred date and number of tickets, and buy the tickets immediately.

-Seniors aged 65 and above and children aged two to 12 years get a discount of US $1 and pay only US $10.
+Seniors aged 65 and above get a discount of US $1 and pay only US $10.

 Infants up to 1 year get in for free, but you must get a free ticket for them as well.